 We just had regular crayons, but these triangle shaped crayons wouldn’t roll off the tray table 🙂

 Simple games that include matching can be a good fit for 2-year-olds.
 This printable airport scavenger hunt and flashcards can be a fun way to search for things out the window and on the plane.
 It also has flashcards so you can learn airport vocabulary before you go on your trip!

 I waited till the last minute to grab some mini-sticker books, so I just got them from my local Hobby Lobby.
 But this sticker book about the airport looks perfect (and cheap!)
 Click here to see it on Amazon

-I can’t claim this idea – I read it on the Barefoot Blonde website.
-If you can snag a window seat, these alphabet window gel clings are perfect for playing with on the window and practicing some early literacy skills.
+I can’t claim this idea (I saw it on Pinterest) If you can snag a window seat, these farm animal window gel clings are perfect for playing with on the window and practicing some animal sounds and names.
 You can find them here from Amazon.

-Those are my tips!
+Those are my tips on how to entertain a 2 year old on a plane!
 I hope you find them helpful.
-If you have any go-to tips or activities, please share them with other readers by leaving them in the comments.
+If you have any go-to tips or activities for flying with a toddler, please share them with other readers by leaving them in the comments.
 I love to hear from readers!